nkarl/nkarl.github.io/src/content/blog/2024-05-13-touching-grass-in-boise.md

 pubDate: 'May 13 2024'
 ---

-I was in Boise for the weekend to attend my friend Jarren's wedding.
+I went to Boise for the weekend to attend my friend Jarren's wedding.
 We had a blast!

 I was waiting for a flight at the Boise Airport, but there was no grass at the airport, so I wrote something about touching grass in Haskell instead.